JONSASSE/432-2018/slides/class25/README.md

         - Dr. Love will speed you up if he needs to, so you get your primary conclusions in before the time runs out, but you should plan your talk to last about 15 minutes.
         - Then for the last few minutes, Dr. Love will make some general comments and ask you a couple of specific questions (usually these include how much of your time was spent cleaning vs. analyzing data, and what would you tell yourself now that you wish you'd known when you started the project.)
     - If you're a group of two, then one of you talks for a while, and then the other one talks for a while. **Dr. Love** determines who talks when, so you both need to be prepared to address the whole thing, and Dr. Love will ask questions of each of you at any time, so you can't fall asleep while the other person talks.
+14. Quiz 2.
+What's the plan?
+    - Still building it. **When it's done, I'll update this**, but the current plan is roughly 60% linear + (binary) logistic regression and roughly 40% everything else.
+I don't yet know the combination of "analysis you'll have to do" vs. "analysis I'll do that you'll interpret."
+I'd like it to be no more taxing than HW 6 was, certainly!
+The current aim is 40 questions.
+40 multiple choice questions, actually, but I don't know if I'll actually be able to do that.

 ## Today's Data Visualizations